If you would like even more information about the QSX / Calling Frequencies and how to make good use of them, this page is for you.

 The only interference experienced were from two sources: the notorious Mediteranneo DX Club’s XT2MD abuse operation which deliberately in advance published its intentions to use the CW TOP5 for FT8 and the IBP guard bands for FT4 as well as the WAE RTTY Contest where many stations also abused the IBP guard frequencies.

 One feedback from Europe regarding 10100.1 was that there was some QRM from DDK9 the 50bd RTTY FAX station which uses 450Hz shift with the lower frequency, which is relevant here, being 10100.575 and the upper being 10101.025 kHz.
-Further testing is needed from the reporter as to whether CW-L was used in addition to the narrow filter reported, and if notch filter was also tried.
+Further testing showed that using CW-L (lower side band) and/or a narrow filter resolves this.

 To share your feedback please contact: